Meet-cyber816/sbash-project/README.md

 4. Preventing access to sensitive system directories
 5. Providing a secure environment for normal daily operations

-## Restricted Commands

-By default, Sbash restricts the following commands for security reasons:
-- iptables
-- python3
-- netstat
-- ulimit
-- chattr
-- watch
-- shred
-- wget
-- sudo
-- curl
-- ssh
-- nc (netcat)
-- dd
-- chown
-- passwd

-Additional commands can be added to the restricted list using the sbash_input utility.

 ## Project Creator

 Meet Panchal